-- Download and install WinDbg (https://go.microsoft.com/fwlink/p/?LinkId=536682); during the installation, select the 'Debugging Tools for Windows' checkbox only.
+- Download and install WinDbg (https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk); during the installation, select the 'Debugging Tools for Windows' checkbox only.
 You can also download an old build from http://wcbuild.gladinet.com/releases/windbg/X86-Debuggers-And-Tools-x86_en-us.msi.

-- Start WinDbg as Administrator.
+- start WinDbg

 - Windows Client:

-In windbg, go to File, Open Executable.
-Go to the windows client installation folder and select 'CoDesktopClient.exe'.
+In WinDbg, go to File, Open Executable.
+Go to the Windows Client installation folder and select 'CoDesktopClient.exe'.
 Type '/child' as Arguments.
-Click 'Open', to launch the windows client in windbg.
+Click 'Open', to launch the Windows Client in WinDbg.

 - Server Agent:

-In windbg, press F6, select the process 'GladGroupSvc.exe' and click 'OK'.
-It will attach windbg to the process.
+In WinDbg, press F6, select the process 'GladGroupSvc.exe' and click 'OK'.
+It will attach WinDbg to the process.

 - Type 'g' to continue.
 The command line field will show '*BUSY* Debuggee is running…'.

-- If the windows client/server agent crashes, it will crash in WinDbg.
+- If the Windows Client/Server Agent crashes, it will crash in WinDbg.
 You’ll see the command line is ready to take command, to analyze the crash.